MDStebel/ISSRTT3D-Source-Selected/README.md

 ##### Requires iOS 15, iPadOS 15, watchOS 8, or higher

 Note: Published for educational purposes only.
 Source files in this repository do not include resources, images, fonts, graphics, soundtracks, and certain other source files.
 API endpoints and keys have been hidden.
+The app cannot be built and run with this repository.
 Learn about the app or get support at https://www.issrtt.com

 ![banner](https://github.com/MDStebel/ISSRTT3D-Source-Selected/blob/959e131c2056ce5e9df25b8a2239609305b21cec/Ad%20Banner%20-%20ISS%20Real-Time%20Tracker%203D.png)